Muslim Umar

-Muslim Umar (born June 7, 2003) is a Canadian soccer player who plays for the University of Portland men's soccer team.
+Muslim Umar, also known as Mugsy Umar, (born 7 June 2003) is a Nigerian footballer who plays for Fort Wayne FC in USL League Two.

 Early life

 Born in the Nigerian capital of Lagos, Umar and his family emigrated to Canada and settled in Edmonton when he was young.
-He played youth soccer with Edmonton Internazionale SC and BTB Academy, later moving on to the academies of FC Edmonton and Vancouver Whitecaps FC.
+He played youth soccer with Edmonton Internazionale SC and BTB Academy, later moving on to the academy of FC Edmonton.
+In August 2019, he joined the Vancouver Whitecaps Academy., later returning to BTB Academy.
 In July 2021, Umar was selected by German football giants Bayern Munich to be a part of their world squad to compete in friendlies around the world.
+He returned to his youth club, following his stint with York United FC in 2021.
+In 2022, he played with the Sacramento Republic FC academy.

+College career

+In November 2020, Umar committed to attend the University of Portland to play for the men's soccer team, joining for the 2022 season.
+On August 26, 2022, he made his collegiate debut, recording his first assist against the Central Arkansas Bears.
+On September 25, 2022, he scored his first collegiate goal against the Utah Tech Trailblazers.
+At the end of his first season, he was named to the West Coast Conference All-Freshman Team.

 Club career

 In September 2021, Umar joined Canadian Premier League club FC Edmonton and made an appearance on the bench in a game against Valour FC on September 7.

 Later in the month, on September 23 fellow CPL side York United announced Umar had joined the team on a developmental contract until the end of the season.
 He made his professional debut on November 9 against Forge FC.
-In December 2021 York announced that Umar's deal had ended and that he would return to his youth club.
+In December 2021, York announced that Umar's deal had ended and that he would return to his youth club.

+In 2023, he joined the Thunder Bay Chill in USL League Two.